 All right, there it is.

-Sean, if you want to be a part of the program, uh what do I always say?
+Minnie Mike the Farmer, Bloomberg, 800-941 Sean, if you want to be a part of the program, what do I always say?

 Israel made a big announcement that they think they're on the verge of having already a coronavirus vaccine.

-And the fear mongering and, of course, the math in terms of the liberal, democratic, radical socialist running for president never adds up.
+But markets do what they do, and the fear-mongering, and of course, the math in terms of the liberal democratic radical socialists running for president never adds up.

-You know what they kept writing me uh yesterday and today what buy buy now that's what they kept saying because they feel that the market's going to rebound uh probably by Monday or Tuesday next week what do you think?
+That's what they kept saying because they feel that the market's going to rebound probably by Monday or Tuesday next week.

-Well you know that's what they that's what um uh our friend and a and a guy I'm friendly with is Larry Cudlow who works for the president uh if you'd have followed his advice you would have just lost a whole lot of money.
+Well, you know, that's what they, that's what our friend and the guy I'm friendly with is Larry Kudlow, who works for the president.

-Uh so I think I put a very small percentage of the little bit of money doing what you say bye bye bye just uh talk about facts and and try to get people past this panic.
+So I think I put a very small percentage of the little bit of money.

-I do think you're right Wall Street gets very jittery.
+Wall Street gets very jittery.

-It's why I don't understand fully why when the stock market goes up President Trump wants to take credit for it.
+It's why I don't understand fully why when the stock market goes up, President Trump wants to take credit for it.

 The reason why people don't take credit for it when it goes up is because stuff like this happens and then it goes down and then everybody tries to blame you for it.

-I think what happens though you get it is one indicator when I'm looking at when I look at the economy personally is I'm looking at all right well where are we with manufacturing where are we with trade?
+What I'm looking at when I look at the economy personally is I'm looking at, all right, well, where are we with manufacturing?

 Where are we with energy?

-Energy in particular has always been, as you know, my pet peeve, because I feel like, number one, if we are energy independent, we are now for the first time in 75 years.
+Energy in particular has always been, as you know, my pet peeve because I feel like, number one, if we are energy independent, we are now for the first time in 75 years.

 The good part of that, it's twofold.

-And number two, I think the pathway towards wealth building opportunities opportunities for every American is in the energy sector because you know they're paying truck drivers Austin eighty grand to train them to drive trucks and you know these are career jobs with career benefits and if you work a little overtime you're over a hundred thousand a year and those jobs are readily available all across the energy sector.
+And number two, I think the pathway towards wealth-building opportunities for every American is in the energy sector because they're paying truck drivers Austin 80 grand to train them to drive trucks.

-Already you already betrayed me so bad on that I'm gonna get you back one of these days.
+I'm going to get you back one of these days.

-But look here's the thing the overall economy in the U.S. before there ever was coronavirus was doing well but was a tale of two economies the consumer and the job market looking quite strong the manufacturing and the trade and the business investment looking a little shaky and now you add on to it this coronavirus
+The overall economy in the U.S., before there ever was coronavirus, was doing well, but was a tale of two economies, the consumer and the job market looking quite strong.

-thing which is it is affecting the supply chain it might lead people to start freaking out and staying home and not spending as much that's why the I think the president is is nervous about it.
+It might lead people to start freaking out and staying home and not spending as much.

 Though, if this is like other viruses, most viruses have a season to them.